Reference documentation and code samples for the AlloyDB V1 API class Google::Cloud::AlloyDB::V1::RestartInstanceRequest.

 def request_id() -> ::String

 For example, consider a situation where you make an initial request and the request times out.
-If you make the request again with the same request ID, the server can check if original operation with the same request ID was received, and if so, will ignore the second request.
+If you make the request again with the same request ID, the server can check if the original operation with the same request ID was received, and if so, ignores the second request.
 This prevents clients from accidentally creating duplicate commitments.

 The request ID must be a valid UUID with the exception that zero UUID is not supported (00000000-0000-0000-0000-000000000000).